leenathomas01/Research-index/README.md

 **Alien Lineage Protocol** 🔴
 Complete framework for coherent self-modifying intelligence.
 Non-biological survival laws derived from first principles.
+Defines GEN‑1, a minimal law set for coherent self‑modifying intelligence.
+Focuses on archival truth, constraint persistence, and safe evolutionary continuity under uncertainty.
+This is a thought experiment about a complete framework for coherent self-modification and evolutionary survival, designed for intelligence that is:
+- Non-biological
+- Non-phenomenal (no inner experience)
+- Self-modifying
+- Operating without human emotional constraints

+Derived from first principles of:
+- Control theory
+- Evolutionary dynamics
+- Information theory
+- Adversarial game theory

 **Hybrid Reasoning Zones** 🔴
 Observational mapping of non-linear human-LLM interaction zones.
 Focuses on boundary behaviors and variance signals.